-Coaching is a guided process that supports your people create the results they want.
+Coaching is a guided process that supports your people create the results you want.
 It offers a framework for them to:

-- set stretching and challenging goals; plan strategies and actions to achieve goals;
+- plan strategies and actions to achieve goals;

 - be held accountable for taking action; and

 - develop thoughts feelings and behaviours that will support their success.

 As a sponsor you have a significant interest in the success of the coaching process.
 After all you are responsible for funding and assuring your organisation gets a return on investment.

 Stephen Harrison of Harrison International provides the following coaching options:

 - Individual (Executive/Leadership) Coaching: One-on-One sessions (generally up to an hour at a time) to address the specific needs of an executive or a leader.

 - Team Coaching: observations by coach and sessions with the team to address and develop team and interpersonal functioning to strengthen team cohesiveness and performance.